nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

             Parameters: n/NAME p/PHONE [e/EMAIL] [a/ADDRESS] [t/TAG]...<br>
             Example: `add person n/Alex Yeoh p/98765432 e/sydney@example.com a/311, Clementi Ave 2, #02-25 t/Celebrity`

-   5. Other incorrect add commands to try: `add person n/Alex Yeoh p/98765432 a/311, Clementi Ave 2, #02-25 t/Celebrity` or any inputs that do not include a name, phone number, or email.
+   5. Other incorrect add commands to try: `add person n/Alex Yeoh a/311, Clementi Ave 2, #02-25 t/Celebrity` or any inputs that do not include a name or phone number.

 ### Deleting a person